-Number of animals Maximum allowable number of animals retaining corneal reflexes after 30 seconds and 3 minutes
+Number of animals [] Maximum allowable number of animals retaining corneal reflexes after 30 seconds and 3 minutes

 aiiiiiais 30 seconds 3 minutes

 10 0 0

 15 2 0

 20 3 1

-25 4 2

-30 5 2

-35 6 3

-40 7 4

-45 9 5

-50 10 5

-The choice of how many animals are used must be made by the person submitting the trap, with the understanding that the lower sample sizes have a greater risk of an effective trap being rejected.
+The choice of how many animals are used should be made by the person submitting the trap, with the understanding that the lower sample sizes have a greater risk of an effective trap being rejected.

-^{} The number of animals to be tested must be chosen before the test starts, and when the maximum allowable number of failures is reached the trial must be stopped.
-For example, if a sample size of ten is chosen and the trap fails to render the first animal unconscious within three minutes, then the trial must stop because the maximum allowable number of failures has been exceeded.
+The number of animals to be tested should be chosen before the test starts, and when the maximum allowable number of failures is exceeded, the trap has failed the test for class A. For example, if a sample size of 20 is chosen and the trap fails to render a second animal unconscious within 3 minutes, then the trap has failed to achieve the class A specification.
+The trial for the trap to pass the class A level has stopped but depending on the time to loss of corneal reflex there could be opportunity to pass the class B specification level (consult Appendix D(b)).

-Appendix D: (b) Specification for Acceptable Killing Effectiveness of Class B Kill Traps
+Appendix D: (b) Specification for Acceptable Killing Effectiveness of Class B Kill Traps (including kill traps with a pre-kill containment period)

-For example, from a sample of 20 animals there must be no more than three retaining their corneal reflexes after three minutes and no more than one retaining its corneal reflex after five minutes.
+For example, from a sample of 20 animals there should be no more than three retaining their corneal reflexes after three minutes and no more than one retaining its corneal reflex after five minutes.